Adopted by President’s Cabinet 8/17/17 Policy links updated 8/28/17; 10/19/17; 1/16/18; 5/18/22

 One of the primary purposes of this publication is to set forth the minimal requirements for student conduct.
 Below you will find the East Georgia State College Student Conduct Code.
 Please read this information carefully.
 It is not to be regarded as all-inclusive.
 In the event that there arises ambiguity, inconsistency, or a need for further clarification regarding what constitutes a violation of the Student Conduct Code, the Associate Vice President for Student Conduct and Title IX shall make the final determination.
-Any student or student organization found to be responsible for misconduct on and off East College State College is subject to College sanctions.
+Any student or student organization found to be responsible for misconduct on East College State College property is subject to College sanctions.
 When a student organization engages in an act of misconduct, EGSC reserves the right to take action not only against the organization but also against the individual student members of the organization.
 Violation of these policies can impact your continued participation as a student at East Georgia State College.

 In an academic community, honesty and integrity must prevail if the work done and the honors awarded are to receive respect.
 The erosion of honesty is the academic community’s ultimate loss.
 The responsibility for the practice and preservation of honesty must be equally assumed by all members.
 Allegations of academic misconduct will not be handled under the Student Disciplinary Process described herein, but will be addressed using the procedure stated in the EGSC Academic Honesty Policy.

 For the complete policy, please view the EGSC Alcohol and Other Drug Policy.

 Possible Disciplinary Sanctions for Alcohol Code of Conduct Violation

 For complete policy, please view the Disciplinary Sanctions for Alcohol and Drug Code of Conduct Violations Page.